AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 -   The CoPilot customer ID obtained from your Aviatrix Sales representative.
 -   Verify that your AWS account has been created in your controller (you create your AWS account by navigating to Controller > Account > Access Accounts > +Add New).

+If you are using private mode, note that CoPilot must have Internet access.

 To deploy CoPilot from the controller UI (AWS Only):

 1. If you haven't already done so, subscribe to a CoPilot offer: